Fleid/GCD-Course-Project/README.md

 GCD-Course-Project
 ==================
-Repository for the final project for the Coursera [Getting and Cleaning Data][1].
+Repository for the final project of the Coursera [Getting and Cleaning Data][1] course.

 ##### Files included: